Bose-Hubbard simulator with long-range hopping

-\onecolumngrid \centerline{ } \textbf{Fig.3: \fd{Time} coherence and spatial order.} \textbf{a} $|g^{(1)}|$ as a function of the optical delay $\tau$, for CB order at half-filling (orange) and for a compressible phase around 0.7 filling (red). \fd{Lines provide the variations deduced by Fourier transforming the PL spectra shown in \textbf{b} and \textbf{c} for $\bar{N}=$ 0.7 and 1/2 respectvely.} \textbf{d} $|g^{(1)}|$ for $\tau=12.1$ ps as a function of $\bar{N}$, varied by the laser excitation power $P$.
-Half and unity lattice fillings are realised around $P$= 6 nW (orange) and 14 nW (blue) respectively (Supplementary Information).
-Measurements were all performed at 330 mK, error-bars quantifying our statistical precision.\\
+\onecolumngrid \centerline{ } \textbf{Fig.3: Time coherence and spatial order.} \textbf{a} $\mathcal{V}(\tau)$ as a function of the optical delay $\tau$, for CB order at half-filling (orange) and for a compressible phase lacking spatial order around 0.7 filling (red).
+Lines provide the variations deduced by Fourier transform of the PL spectra shown in \textbf{b} and \textbf{c} for $\bar{N}=$ 1/2 and 0.7 respectively. \textbf{d} $\mathcal{V}$ for $\tau=12.1$ ps as a function of $\bar{N}$, varied by the laser excitation power $P$.
+Half and unity lattice fillings are realised around $P$= 6 nW (orange) and 14 nW (blue) respectively (\fd{Methods}).
+Measurements were all performed at 330 mK, \fd{at $\Delta t$= 250 ns and $\Delta t$= 400 ns in \textbf{a} and \textbf{d} respectively}, error-bars quantifying our statistical precision.\\

 \twocolumngrid